 He now spends his time fishing as much as he can.

 Jennifer (Jen) Vanderhoof graduated with a degree in Wildlife Biology from Kansas State University in 1992 and has been working as a biologist in some form ever since.
-For the past 15 years, she's been at King County working as an Ecologist in the Department of Natural Resources and Parks' Science Section.
+Since 1999, she's been at King County working as an Ecologist in the Department of Natural Resources and Parks' Science Section.
 Previous employers have been the City of Seattle, where she was a biologist on the Cedar River Watershed, The Nature Conservancy of Georgia, where she worked on Red-cockaded Woodpecker projects, Oregon State University working on Spotted Owl projects in southwest Oregon, and as a fisheries observer for three winters in Alaska.
-Jen's current work at the County includes wide-ranging topics from wildlife-related policy work to climate change topics, from leading the volunteer Salmon Watcher Program to PM for a shoreline restoration project, from land-use analysis to all-things beaver.
+Jen's current work at the County spans wide-ranging topics including beaver management, wildlife-related policy, climate change, riparian and wetland restoration, and a shoreline restoration project.
 In her free time, she is underwater as much as possible, and she has a (very) small business that features her underwater photography/art.
 She also occasionally blogs about her underwater exploits and escapades at seajen.com.
-She travels a lot for diving, and her most recent trip was South Africa to dive with all sorts of very charming and beautiful sharks.